kirby-tools/kirby-live-preview/README.md

 ## Thank You

-Once again, thank you for choosing Kirby Live Preview.
-We hope this much requested Kirby feature will ease content management for you and your clients.
+Thank you again for choosing Kirby Live Preview.
+We hope this much requested Kirby feature will make content management easier for you and your customers.